wavefrontHQ/docs/pages/doc/track_adoption.md

 summary: Learn how you can track the Tanzu Observability alerts, users, and dashboards with usage metadata.
 ---

-Tanzu Observability comes with a number of internal metrics that track the usage of your Tanzu Observability instance and provides you with ways to interpret these metrics by using the Wavefront query language.
+Tanzu Observability comes with a number of internal metrics that track the usage of your Tanzu Observability instance and provides you with ways to interpret these metrics by using the Wavefront Query Language.
 The broad categories of these internal metrics (or Wavefront Stats) are alerts, users, and dashboards.
 Our SaaS Value Engineering team has put together some best practices to monitor the Tanzu Observability adoption.

-You can use the Wavefront Query Language (WQL) to access Tanzu Observability Stats at `~wavefront.` namespace.
+You can use the Wavefront Query Language (WQL) to access Wavefront Stats at `~wavefront.` namespace.
 To see the full list of metrics, in the GUI, click **Browse > Metrics** and search for `~wavefront`.

 Let’s take a detailed look at what is available and how you can interpret this data.

-## How to Track the Number of Alerts
+## How to Track the Alerts Status

-Ever wondered how many total alerts have your user base has created over time?
+Ever wondered how many total alerts your user base has created over time?
 How many of these alerts are active at a given time or how many of them are severe and active at a given time?
 Tanzu Observability provides granular metrics around all alerts configured for your instance under the `~wavefront.alerts` namespace.
 Some of the metrics that we've made available to you under the `~wavefront.alerts` namespace are:

 * `~wavefront.alerts.active`
 * `~wavefront.alerts.active_info`